Arkansas Tax Attorney

 The Arkansas Department of Finance and Administration (DFA) collects state taxes and enforces the state tax codes.
 If you have a problem with the IRS, it is likely the DFA will be the next in line.
 An experienced Arkansas tax attorney can help you with both state and federal tax issues.

-Finding a good tax attorney could be as important to your financial health as finding a good accountant or tax handler.
+Finding a good tax attorney could be as important to your financial well-being as finding a good accountant or tax handler.
 While payment of taxes is our civic duty, no one wants to pay more than their share, nor should they have to.
 A tax attorney may seem expensive, but in the long run, your attorney may save you money in reduced taxes.

 The Arkansas State Bar can help you find a tax attorney in your area through their find-a-lawyer program.
 You may also want to ask your accountant or tax professional for a referral to a reputable tax attorney.